Cyclotomic polynomial: Examples

 For n up to 30, the cyclotomic polynomials are:

-The case of the 105th cyclotomic polynomial is interesting because 105 is the least positive integer that is the product of three distinct odd prime numbers (3*5*7) and this polynomial is the first one that has a coefficient other than 1, 0, or −1:
+The case of the 105th cyclotomic polynomial is interesting because 105 is the least positive integer that is the product of three distinct odd prime numbers (3×5×7) and this polynomial is the first one that has a coefficient other than 1, 0, or −1:

 Properties

 Fundamental tools

 The cyclotomic polynomials are monic polynomials with integer coefficients that are irreducible over the field of the rational numbers.
-Except for n equal to 1 or 2, they are palindromics of even degree.
+Except for n equal to 1 or 2, they are palindromes of even degree.

 The degree of $\Phi_n$, or in other words the number of nth primitive roots of unity, is $\varphi (n)$, where $\varphi$ is Euler's totient function.

 The fact that $\Phi_n$ is an irreducible polynomial of degree $\varphi (n)$ in the ring $\Z[x]$ is a nontrivial result due to Gauss.
 Depending on the chosen definition, it is either the value of the degree or the irreducibility which is a nontrivial result.
 The case of prime n is easier to prove than the general case, thanks to Eisenstein's criterion.